Search Engine Optimization (SEO) helps rank and find your video. And with 300 hours of video uploaded to YouTube every MINUTE, that comes in handy.

 - Key phrase

-- One very general tag,
+- At least one very general tag

 - Get very specific and don’t be shy to use a lot of tags